georapbox/dotfiles/README.md

 ## [git](https://git-scm.com/)

 After installing `git`, copy the contents of `.gitconfig` to your global `.gitconfig` file.
 You can find the global `.gitconfig` file in your home directory.
 If it does not exist, you can create it by running `touch ~/.gitconfig`.

+## .ssh/config

+This configuration file is used to set up SSH connections for GitHub.
+It includes two hosts: `github.com` and `github-allwyn`.
+The `github.com` host uses the default identity file, while `github-allwyn` uses a specific identity file for a different account.